 For the last 5 years Simone has regularly travelled to Samoa as part of a team providing volunteer audiology services to children.
 In her free time outside of work Simone enjoys the company of friends and family, travel, and exploring the vibrant food, visual arts, and cultural offerings within her home city of Sydney.

 Louise is the current Treasurer and Secretary for HMA.
 She qualified as a speech pathologist and audiologist in South Africa, where she spent the first half of her career developing audiology services in disadvantaged communities whilst holding a position at the University of Cape Town.
 Amongst the projects she undertook were to establish audiology services in schools for the deaf in very disadvantaged areas, an adult literacy program in the Deaf community and establishing an audiology clinic that was owned and managed by the Deaf community.

 On coming to Australia, Louise worked as a specialist audiologist at Australian Hearing and then as the audiology clinic manager at Macquarie University, where she completed a PhD.
 She has 35 years of experience in the audiology field, which serves her well in her current role as the contracted CEO for Independent Audiologists Australia.
 She also takes on contractual work as a qualitative researcher in health.
 Louise is deeply committed to improving both professional recognition for the audiology field and appropriate funding models for those who are Deaf or hard of hearing.

 In her free time outside of work Louise enjoys reading, the arts, and travel.
 She particularly loves exploring the variety and beauty of the Australian countryside.

-HMA Committee Members Christian and Ingrid do not hold office bearing positions, but serve on the HMA committee assisting with all aspects of committee decisions and responsibilities.
+HMA Committee Member Christian does not hold office bearing positions, but serve on the HMA committee assisting with all aspects of committee decisions and responsibilities.